 In human health, too, neem has much to offer in specialties such as the treatment of diabetes, inflammation, parasitosis or the fight against pathogenic bacteria.
 Other avenues of investigation include the toxicity of neem on malaria parasites and its ability to reduce cancerous tumours.
 "The 'pharmacist tree' is only at the beginning of its international career...

 It is one of the most effective natural insecticides.
-Neem oil is also the queen of antibacterial, antifungal, anti-inflammatory, antiseptic, moisturizing and softening, thanks to its content in fatty acids, amino acids and vitamin E. It treats skin problems such as fungus, acne and eczema, scalp disorders, and is particularly effective against lice.
-Benefits of neem oil for the hair: When used as a lotion, neem oil calms itchy scalp, fights dandruff and regulates lice.
-In this case, it is best to apply it as a mask to the whole head of hair and leave it on for a few minutes before rinsing.
-Mothers are likely to appreciate it
+Neem oil is also the queen of antibacterial, antifungal, anti-inflammatory and antiseptic agents, and is also moisturising and softening, thanks to its fatty acid, amino acid and vitamin E content.
+It treats skin problems such as fungal infections, acne and eczema, scalp disorders and is particularly effective against lice.
+Benefits of neem oil for the hair: Used as a lotion, neem oil soothes itchy scalps, combats dandruff and helps to control lice.
+In this case, it's best to apply it as a mask all over the hair and leave for a few minutes before rinsing.
+Mums are likely to love it!

-Benefits of neem oil for the skin: Its antibacterial and antifungal action helps to fight against skin infections, from acne to mycosis, eczema and psoriasis.
-Nourishing and emollient, neem oil calms irritations and softens the skin.
-It can be used alone or in combination with other natural products, such as clay on acne pimples.
+Benefits of neem oil for the skin: Its antibacterial and antifungal action helps to combat skin infections, from acne and fungal infections to eczema and psoriasis.
+Nourishing and emollient, neem oil soothes irritation and softens the skin.
+It can be used on its own or in combination with other natural products, such as clay on acne pimples.
 Applied in a thin layer, it is also an excellent insect repellent.

-For acne: Pour a few drops of neem oil into green clay and apply directly to the pimples.
-Against lice: In 90 ml of coconut oil, pour 10 ml of neem oil and 5 ml of lavandin essential oil (super quality).
-Apply to hair and leave on for 30 minutes to 1 hour.
+For acne: pour a few drops of neem oil into green clay and apply directly to pimples.
+To combat lice: add 10 ml of neem oil and 5 ml of lavender essential oil (super quality) to 90 ml of coconut oil.
+Apply to the hair and leave for 30 minutes to 1 hour.
 Comb through with a special lice comb, then rinse and shampoo with a special shampoo.
 Repeat every 3 days for a fortnight.
-Mosquito repellent oil: In 90 ml of kukui oil, pour 10 ml of neem oil, and the same amount of essential oils of citronella, lemon eucalyptus and rose geranium.
+Mosquito repellent oil: In 90 ml of kukui oil, pour 10 ml of neem oil and the same amount of citronella, lemon eucalyptus and rose geranium essential oils.

 Risks, precautions and contraindications of neem oil.
-Neem oil should never be heated above 60°C, as its active ingredients may be lost.
-Furthermore, its use is exclusively external.
-Neem oil is an endocrine disruptor.
+Neem oil should never be heated above 60°C, as this may cause it to lose its active ingredients.
+Neem oil is for external use only.
+Neem oil is an endocrine disrupter.

-Store dry, away from light and heat.
-Neem oil solidifies at temperatures below 25°C, but this does not change its properties.
+Store in a dry place, away from light and heat.
+Neem oil solidifies at temperatures below 25°C, but this in no way changes its properties.

 Reviews